katonic-dev/Katonic-ML-Marketplace/Yolov3 Object Detection/README.md

 ## YOLOv3 Object Detection:

-This App is to provide the results in COCO dataset for YOLOv3 object detection model.
+YOLO is an algorithm that uses neural networks to provide real-time object detection.

 ## Object Detection by YOLO